WojciechSylwester/Iris_EDA_Model_Comparison/README.md

 * Numpy
 * Jupyter
 ## Get Data
-Dataset derives from the Kaggle dataset about Iris Species.
+Dataset derives from Kaggle dataset about Iris Species.
 The dataset contains data about the length and width of sepal and petal.

 https://www.kaggle.com/datasets/uciml/iris